-Steven Diamond has more than 30 years' experience.
-His expansive practice encompasses all facets of government contracts law, including company defense in government audits, investigations, and enforcement actions including allegations under the False Claims Act; bid protest and claims litigation; subcontracts disputes; commercial arbitration' suspension and debarment proceedings; mergers and acquisitions and capital markets transactions involving government contractors; joint ventures, teaming and subcontracting; negotiating FOCI-mitigation arrangements with the Defense Security Service; representing companies in the Exon-Florio approval process before the Committee on Foreign Investment in the United States (CFIUS); FMS and FMF contracts; international and World Bank procurement matters, securing and protecting intellectual property rights and technology licensing under government contracts, and grants; and development of corporate compliance programs.
+Steven Diamond's practice spans more than 30 years, and encompasses all facets of government contracts law, including company defense in government audits, investigations, and enforcement actions including allegations under the False Claims Act; bid protest and claims litigation; subcontracts disputes; commercial arbitration suspension and debarment proceedings; mergers and acquisitions and capital markets transactions involving government contractors; joint ventures, teaming and subcontracting; negotiating FOCI-mitigation arrangements with the Defense Security Service; representing companies in the Exon-Florio approval process before the Committee on Foreign Investment in the United States (CFIUS); FMS and FMF contracts; international and World Bank procurement matters, securing and protecting intellectual property rights and technology licensing under government contracts, and grants; and development of corporate compliance programs.
 He has represented US and non-US firms, from start-ups to FORTUNE 10 companies, dedicated government contractors and commercial companies, as well as US and foreign government entities.

-- Harris on government contracts and regulatory issues in its US$4.4 billion acquisition of Excelis.
+- Harris on government contracts and regulatory issues in its $4.4 billion acquisition of Exelis.

-- SAIC on government contracts issues in its US$790 million acquisition of Sitor.
+- SAIC on government contracts issues in its $790 million acquisition of Sitor.

 - Armor Works in its sale to a private equity form and related bankruptcy proceedings.